ceford/cefjdemos-data-jdm-user/articles/en/security/http-headers.md

 ![Joomla http headers 3](../../../images/en/security/http-headers-dev-tools-headers-not-found.png "")

-## Ok.
-So what exactly does the Joomla HTTP Headers Plugin do?
+## What the Joomla HTTP Headers Plugin does

 Apart from telling the browser what to display and returning general information about the HTML document, HTTP Headers help to mitigate attacks and security vulnerabilities you may have on your Joomla website.
 That's where the Joomla HTTP Headers plugin comes into its element.
 It achieves this by explicitly displaying HTML content based on your settings in the Joomla HTTP Headers plugin itself.